 Picture no. 2: Horas and trimsamshas.

 Here it becomes evident that the two divisions are complimentary and that the trimsamshas were designed to fit the horas.
-The horas exclude non-luminaries and trimsamshas exclude the two luminaries – Sun and Moon.
-The arrangement of trimsamshas is due to the horas.
+The horas exclude non-luminaries and trimsamshas exclude the two luminaries – the Sun and the Moon.
+The arrangement of the trimsamshas is due to the horas.
 We can see that the two male elements (fire and air – Mars and Saturn) are always in a Sun’s hora and that the two female elements (earth and water – Mercury and Venus) are always in a Moon’s hora.
-The trimsamsha being an elementary division would suggest that the non-luminary rulers of these portions could be seen as agents through which King and Queen – Sun and Moon play out their agendas or in other words, through which element and thus which one of the senses the two aspects of consciousness, the Lights are experiencing the physical world most strongly.
-Naturally, the placements of Sun, Moon and the ascendant would be the most important to look at in the trimsamshas.
+The trimsamsha being an elementary division would suggest that the non-luminary rulers of these portions could be seen as agents through which the King and the Queen (the Sun and the Moon) play out their agendas or in other words, through which element and thus which one of the five senses the two aspects of consciousness (the Lights) are experiencing the physical world most strongly.
+Naturally, the placements of the Sun, the Moon and the Ascendant would be the most important to look at in the trimsamshas.